veliovgroup/request-extra/README.md

 ## Note

 We build this package to serve our needs and solve our issues with Node's native API.
-It may have a lack of compatibility with `request()` module API, or compatible only partially.
+It may have a lack of compatibility with `request()` module API, or be compatible only partially.
+[PRs, suggestions, and discussions](https://github.com/veliovgroup/request-extra/issues) are always welcome.

 ## API